haproxy/haproxy/doc/lua-api/index.rst

    haproxy address format.
   :param integer request.timeout: Optional timeout parameter, set a "timeout server" on the connections.
-  :returns: Lua table containing the response
+  :returns: Lua table containing the response.
+If an internal error occurs (e.g. connection failure, timeout, etc.), the ``status`` field will be set to 0.

 .. code-block:: lua